dev-rashedin/http-status-toolkit/README.md

 ```

 ## What’s included?
 - `StatusCodes`: constants for all HTTP status codes
 - `StatusMessages`: short messages for each code
 - `DetailedStatusMessages`: longer, more detailed messages
-- `getStatusMessage(code, detailed?)`: returns either a short or detailed message for a given status code
+- `getStatusMessage(code, 'detailed'?)`: returns either a short or detailed message for a given status code

+> **Note:** The function `getStatusMessage` returns the HTTP reason phrase for a status code.
+> We chose the name `getStatusMessage` to keep it simple and clear.
+> You can also use the alias `getReasonPhrase`, which behaves the same way.

 ## Common HTTP Status Codes